-Table 9-1 lists the CDS error codes and the action that is required.
+Table 10-1 lists the CDS error codes and the action that is required.

 Error number Message Action 329 Cannot join a non-CDS disk group and a CDS disk group Change the non-CDS disk group into a CDS disk group (or vice versa), then retry the join operation.
 330 Disk group is for a different platform Import the disk group on the correct platform.
 It cannot be imported on this platform.
 331 Volume has a log which is not CDS compatible To get a log which is CDS compatible, you need to stop the volume, if currently active, then start the volume.
 After the volume has been successfully started, retry setting the CDS attribute for the disk group.
-332 License has expired, or is not available for CDS Obtain a license from Symantec that enables the usage of CDS disk groups.

-Table 9-1Error codes and required actions
+Table 10-1 Error codes and required actions

-Error number Message Action 333 Non-CDS disk cannot be placed in a CDS disk group Do one of the following: Add the disk to another disk group that is a non-CDS disk group.
+Error number Message Action 332 License has expired, or is not available for CDS Obtain a license from Veritas that enables the usage of CDS disk groups.
+333 Non-CDS disk cannot be placed in a CDS disk group Do one of the following: Add the disk to another disk group that is a non-CDS disk group.
 Re-initialize the disk as a CDS disk so that it can be added to the CDS disk group.
 Change the CDS disk group into a non-CDS disk group and then add the disk.
 334 Disk group alignment not CDS compatible Change the alignment of the disk group to 8K and then retry setting the CDS attribute for the disk group.
 335 Sub-disk length violates disk group alignment Ensure that sub-disk length value is a multiple of 8K.
 336 Sub-disk offset violates disk group alignment Ensure that sub-disk offset value is a multiple of 8K.
 337 Sub-disk plex offset violates disk group alignment Ensure that sub-disk plex offset value is a multiple of 8K.
 338 Plex stripe width violates disk group alignment Ensure that plex stripe width value is a multiple of 8K.
-339 Volume or log length violates disk group alignment Ensure that thelength of the volume is a multiple of 8K.
+339 Volume or log length violates disk group alignment Ensure that the length of the volume is a multiple of 8K.
 For a log, set the value of the dgalign_checking attribute to round.
 This ensures that the length of the log is silently rounded to a valid value.
 340 Last disk media offset violates disk group alignment Reassociate the DM record prior to upgrading.

-Table 9-1Error codes and required actions (continued)
+Table 10-1 Error codes and required actions (continued)